 A Bethlehem day trip will let you explore the city and its outskirts well.
 Bethlehem, the historic city emerges right from the tales of the Bible, where Christ the Lord, appeared in this mortal world of humans.
 It will most certainly take you back to the historic times and leave you enthralled.

-As a traveler, have you ever imagined what would it be like to experience the place the birth site of Christ?
+As a traveller, have you ever imagined what would it be like to experience the place the birth site of Christ?
 What would it be like to explore the region where a faith practised by 2.4 billion people globally i.e. Christianity, started?
 Well, I imagined it and hence planned on taking a day trip to Bethlehem – The Holy Land.

-A lot of us during our school days have sung and heard carols naming the holy city of Bethlehem and Lord – the Saviour.
+A lot of us during our school days have sung and heard carols naming the holy city of Bethlehem and the Lord – the Saviour.
 We grew up hearing great fables of the place.
 After all, it is a region that marked the beginning of an era, the birthplace of Jesus Christ who later founded Christianity.

 Bethlehem is a great place for travelers and a real heaven for history buffs.
-However, modern geography and political indifferences around the region has weakened its tourism.
+However, modern geography and political indifferences around the region have weakened its tourism.
 But it does not mean that you cannot venture out there and re-discover the place on your own.

-A well planned Bethlehem day trip will prove to be not only an enriching experience but will be cherished by you forever.
+A well-planned Bethlehem day trip will prove to be not only an enriching experience but will be cherished by you forever.